data-integrations/kafka-plugins/kafka-plugins-0.10/docs/Kafka-batchsource.md

 Properties
 ----------
+**Use Connection** Whether to use a connection, if a connection is used, the brokers do not need to be provided.

+**Connection** Name of the connection to use, should have the macro function ${conn:(connection-name)} to provide.

 **referenceName:** This will be used to uniquely identify this source for lineage, annotating metadata, etc.

 **kafkaBrokers:** List of Kafka brokers specified in host1:port1,host2:port2 form.
 (Macro-enabled)